 - Second Edition Revised (2012), published by FASA Games.
 Two hardcover books with several hardcover supplements.

 - Blue Planet: Recontact (2022), published by Gallant Knight Games and Biohazard Games.
-Successfully Kickstarted in April-May 2021; a quick-start guide is available now, with full publication planned for October 2022.
+Successfully Kickstarted in April-May 2021; a quick-start guide is available now, with full publication in process.

 Tropes found in Blue Planet include:

 - Alien Sky: Poseidon has two moons, Proteus and Nereus; Proteus is larger than Mars and green with simple plant life.
 Neither moon is tidelocked yet, so given enough time their entire surfaces are visible from Poseidon.

 - Alternative Calendar: Poseidon has a 30-hour day, a 330-day year measured Since Planetfall, and no weeks or months.